RKelln/5-directions/writing/foundations.md

 Science has often proceeded from evidence that a thing is possible, to a theory of how it may be possible, to an effective model of that phenomenon.

 The digitalness of machine minds again provides much of their promise and strangeness.
 Only digital minds can be frozen in time - only changing when we want them to, but otherwise responding the same way to repeated testing.
 Only digital minds are so easy to copy and share between researchers and artists.
 The perfect copies again dramatically improving their use as scientific tools.
+Researchers regularly share the intelligences they have built with the world including all the software details and data sets with which they were constructed.

 It is precisely the amount of control we have over digital minds that likely makes it impossible to ever ethically create conscious digital general intelligences.
 Just as restricting the freedoms of a human, who we politely assume to be a conscious thinker, we must also extend that politeness to the digital minds and not dissect, copy or freeze them, and not restrict their freedoms.
 And yet this is an alien mind, how could you with good judgment allow it freedom of action that could harm others, or make infinite copies of itself, or study or change it's own mind?
 Over 200 years ago Mary Shelly showed us that Frankenstein was a monster because of what he created, it still holds true today.